-They say if you seek to impress everybody - you impress nobody in the process.
+They say if you seek to impress everybody - you impress nobody.
 And so it is with generic content.

 Generic content plays it safe and fails.
-Personalized content, on the other hand, fits the customer perfectly - like a favorite pair of jeans.
+Personalized content, however, fits the customer perfectly - like a favorite pair of jeans.

-Forbes and PricewaterhouseCoopers recently conducted a survey which concluded that most successful organizations rely on personalized content to boost traffic and convert customers.
+Forbes and PricewaterhouseCoopers recently conducted a survey that concluded that most successful organizations rely on personalized content to boost traffic and convert customers.

 Writing blocks are real.
-They happen when you start feeling like your style has gotten stale or repetitive.
-But there’s no time to waste - still gotta make that post!
+They happen when you feel like your style has become stale or repetitive.
+But there’s no time to waste - I must make that post!

-Luckily you can order articles from EssayPro, getting them done in under four hours.
-It’s a simple yet effective way of posting content and not letting the writer’s block get in the way.
+Luckily, you can order articles from EssayPro, getting them done in under four hours.
+It’s a simple yet effective way of posting content without letting writer’s block get in the way.
 The site hosts pro essay writers who compose academic articles daily.